 Then we have a wallaroo which is smaller than a kangaroo but bigger than a wallaby.
 It can get between 75cm to 140 cm tall.

 Antilopine Wallaroo – we met them in the top parts of Australia.
 They have bigger legs and look a little bit different to other kangaroos.

-Wallabies are smallest marsupials from kangaroo family.
+Wallabies are the smallest marsupials from the kangaroo family.
 We often spot them in woodland areas, rather than plains.
-There is many types of wallabies in Australia.
+There are many types of wallabies in Australia.
 People distinguish shrub wallabies, brush wallabies, rock wallabies and even swamp wallabies.